Future Funding for Neighborhood Organizations

-Please copy and paste all City Council member/staff email addresses into the “recipient” address line:
+Please copy and paste the Neighborhoods 2020 and all City Council member/staff email addresses into the “recipient” address line:

 Danielle.email@example.com (Jeremiah Ellison)